sampassarelli/ruby-project-guidelines/README.md

   1. Clone this repo to your local machine.
   2. Run 'bundle install' in your terminal.
   3. Run 'rake db:migrate' in your terminal.
-  4. Run rake db:seed in your terminal.
+  4. Run 'rake db:seed' in your terminal.

 ### To Start:
   1. Run 'ruby bin/run.rb' in your terminal.